 All information obtained during mediation is confidential and the mediator cannot disclose confidential information which either party requests to remain undisclosed.
 Because it is confidential, nothing is at risk, and the parties are free to explore every option.
 Given this, it is crucial to have an attorney who is well versed in the mediation process to help prepare and advise you thru this process.

-Mediation is now mandatory in many counties in South Carolina and North Carolina.
+Mediation is now mandatory in many counties in South Carolina and North Carolina, commonly referred to as Alternative Dispute Resolution (ADR).
 In South Carolina, mediated agreements still need to be approved by the Court in most instances and the Court will generally approve mediated agreements even if the Court could not otherwise order the same agreement reached by the parties.